davidmoten/log-analysis/README.md

 Todo
 ===========
-Not much left to do, the core is in and working.
+Not much left to do, all appears to be working.

-* handle split line java.util.logging style logs
+* complete javadoc
+* add more documentation to this site!
+* improve unit test coverage